shradhabhat/Expense-track/README.md

 # Expense-track
-This Is a Expense tracking application with Spring boot and mongo DB
+This Is a Expense tracking application with Spring boot and Mongo DB